-2015 Dates for Dynamic Positioning Certification Courses in Singapore
+2016 Dynamic Positioning Certification Courses in Singapore Announced

 MT - Marine Technologies Pte, Ltd will be offering basic and advanced dynamic positioning (DP) courses in Singapore in cooperation with Maersk Training of Denmark.

 Basic/Introduction Course – This course will familiarize students with the principles of dynamic positioning.
 Students will learn how to set up a DP system, as well as gain an understanding of the practical operation of associated equipment, including position reference systems.
-One-week DP Basic Course sessions will be held February 23-27, June 15-19, September 7-11 and October 12-16.
+Download the course brochure for more information.

 Advanced/Simulation Course – This course is designed to give students a thorough knowledge of the practical aspects of DP operations.
 Students will learn from theoretical sessions, as well as practical simulated exercises using Marine Technologies DP Systems.
-One-week DP Advanced Course sessions will be held March 2-6, June 22-26, September 14-18 and October 19-23.
+Download the course brochure for more information.

 Marine Technologies' DP Training Centre is accredited by the Nautical Institute (NI) in London.
 The training program is based on NI's DP training scheme, which follows the recommendations contained in the International Maritime Organization (IMO) and the International Marine Contractors Association (IMCA) guidelines.